buckleylab/Buckley_lab_protocols/README.md

 Protocols, scripts, and methods related to DNA amplification with PCR.

 ### [Preparing DNA for sequencing](./Preparing_DNA_for_Sequencing)
-Protocols for preparing DNA for sequencing.
-Most are protocols work with post-PCR DNA.
+Protocols for preparing DNA (post-PCR) for sequencing.

 ### [HR-SIP](./HRSIP)
 Protocols for conducting an HR-SIP experiment.